-We're based in the Hicks Building, where our student have access to a range of specialist technology, from the telescope on the roof to our Quantum Information Lab, the only one of its kind in the UK.
-It's all right next to the Students' Union and down the road from the 24/7 library facilities at the Information Commons and The Diamond.
+We're based in the Hicks Building, where our students have access to a range of specialist technology, from the telescopes and solar panels on the roof, to our Quantum Information Lab – the first one of its kind in the UK.

 Lecture and tutorial spaces

 Lectures take place in the Hicks Building and other lecture theatres across the University campus, close to the accommodation and Students' Union.
 They are recorded so you can return to them later.